Written by

 To build your virtual teaching toolkit, you must consider your student base and the teaching team, your particular role and domain, and any additional learning needs.
 Budget will also factor in—larger institutions may be able to pay for enterprise learning management systems.

 Also, not all your students have access to the same internet bandwidth, devices or learning environment.
 To ensure you get the most out of your collaboration, look for ways to learn and collaborate outside of real-time video calls.
 Finally, remember that your virtual teaching toolkit should help you craft a great online lesson and support you in everything that happens outside of it.
 Planning and coordinating can be difficult in a hybrid or remote setting.
-Use tools that structure your day so you'll always know where you stand.
+Use tools that structure your day so you’ll always know where you stand.
+A project management platform can assist educators in organizing classwork, developing lesson plans, and enhancing collaboration among students.

 What to look for in an online teaching software for teachers and students?